decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-12-19-cc-under-harsh-ps.md

 How does a party in Simplex ensure that it has access to these interim skip certificates?

 * In partial synchrony, any message sent at time $t$ by an honest party arrives by time $\max\{t, GST\}+\Delta$.
 Thus, after GST, the party would receive all the skip certificates for all the previous views.
+There may exist an unbounded number of skip certificates sent before GST, but they will all arrive by time $GST+\Delta$.
+Hence, the party can always collect these skip certificates without resending any messages.
+This results in a communication complexity of $O(n^2)$ words per view because these skip certificates can be amortized to messages sent in previous views.
 * In harsh partial synchrony though, this does not hold.
 There may exist an unbounded number of skip certificates sent before GST with unbounded delay (essentially dropped).
-Overcoming this requires resending an unbounded number of messages, resulting in the worst case in an *unbounded communication complexity* in a view.
+Overcoming this requires resending an unbounded number of messages after $GST$, resulting in the worst case in an *unbounded communication complexity* in a view.
+Moreover, this resending of messages may also cause an additional delay in the view.

 In **Tendermint**, the communication complexity remains $O(n^2)$ words per view even in harsh partial synchrony.
 This is because safety in Tendermint depends on maintaining a single lock certificate, hence requires bounded space and communication.
 Due to similar reasons, other protocols in the same "family" such as Casper, HotStuff and Hydrangea also have bounded communication complexity in a view.